The Research Findings Are In: Remote Working Delivers Productivity Improvement

 ViWO team members remember the early days of Hosted VoIP, long before mobile apps arrived.
 Back in those days, employees who wanted to work from home the next day had to pack their desk phones, bring them home from work, and then carry the work phones with them both to and from their place of work.
 Thanks to modern technologies, remote workers no longer have to do this.
 Instead, employees just use an app on their mobile phone while working from home.

 Server-based email also made working from home very difficult and challenging.
 VPN access was a requirement, syncing calendars (often shared with a 3rd party desktop app) could create problems, and server space was almost always an issue.
-These legacy issues have also been resolved - modern email systems and collaboration software like GSuite no longer require a VPN for access.
+These legacy issues have also been resolved - modern email systems and collaboration software like Google Workspace no longer require a VPN for access.
 Calendars can now be easily shared from anywhere; and cloud-based storage services means server storage is no longer an issue.

 The Only Remaining Challenge - Management Buy-in